 For his next film SON OF MINE (2015), which Van Heugten considers his debut as an auteur-director, he delved into the gritty reality of poverty in the most southern province of the Netherlands.
 In this area, where Van Heugten spent his childhood, unemployment rates remain high after the mines closed down in the 1970s.
 The film received praise for its honest portrayal of a father-son relation suffering from financial hardships.
 At the Netherlands Film Fetival of 2015 SON OF MINE won 4 Golden Calves (alongside 6 nominations) for Best Film, Director, Screenplay and Cinematography.

-Again exploring the role of the outsider, Van Heugten is currently working on his third feature film MASCOTTE, about a deformed teenager who is seeking for acceptance amongst his peers.
+Again exploring the role of the outsider, Van Heugten is currently working on his third feature film MASCOT, about a deformed teenager who is seeking for acceptance amongst his peers.
+MASCOT has been selected for Berlinale Co-Production Talent Market 2018.
 Also, he’s commissioned to direct COMMANDOS, a TV series about elite soldiers of the Royal Dutch Commandos, who find themselves threatened by one of their own kind.